tdrhq/bknr.cluster/README.md

 C++ library.
 It's not lightweight, but it does live up to its promise of being Industrial Grade from what I've seen so far.

+## Other niceness

+Braft is better than plain bknr.datastore at maintain data integrety.
+For instance bknr.datastore doesn't checksum transactions (but it's easy to add).
+If bknr.datastore crashes during a snapshot, you have to manually recover things (bugs that need fixing).

+But also, Braft supports asynchronous snapshots.
+Obviously, this needs some additional changes to bknr-datastore (and to any subsystem you're using), but that's something we plan to add.

 ## Installation

 bknr.cluster absolutely needs a fork of bknr.datastore: https://github.com/tdrhq/bknr-datastore.